 Nine of those states that don't tax retirement plan income simply have no state income taxes at all: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
 The remaining three — Illinois, Mississippi and Pennsylvania — don't tax distributions from 401(k) plans, IRAs or pensions.
 Alabama and Hawaii don't tax pensions, but do tax distributions from 401(k) plans and IRAs.

 Taxing retirement plan distributions isn't an all-or-nothing proposition.
-For example, 29 states offer a full break on taxes on military retirement income, according to Wolters Kluwer, a provider of tax information and services.
-Alabama, Arkansas, Connecticut, Hawaii, Idaho, Illinois, Kansas, Louisiana, Maine, Massachusetts, Missouri, New Jersey, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, West Virginia and Wisconsin don't tax military retirement income.
-Other states allow part or all of military retirement income to be taxed.
+For example, 29 states offer a full or partial break on taxes on military retirement income, according to Wolters Kluwer, a provider of tax information and services.
+Alabama, Arkansas, Connecticut, Hawaii, Idaho, Illinois, Kansas, Louisiana, Maine, Massachusetts, Missouri, New Jersey, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, West Virginia and Wisconsin either don't tax military retirement income or allow part or all of military retirement income to be taxed.
 Virginia only allows Congressional Medal of Honor recipients to exclude their military retirement income.

 Other states only tax part of retirement income.
 For example, Colorado allows taxpayers who are 65 and older to subtract $24,000 from federal adjusted gross income (AGI) — the basis for state tax.
 Connecticut allows teachers to subtract 25 percent of retirement income from federal AGI.
 Be sure to check with a tax professional to see what tax breaks, if any, you can get from your state, or a state where you're considering living.